Graduates of the Year Awards 2025 – Jury

 Remy is the co-founder of Melbourne based furniture brand, Steelotto.
 The brand was officially launched in 2017 at Den Furniture Fair receiving a high commendation for Best Small Stand.
 Since its inception Steelotto has been intertwined in the local design scene, working with high profile brands such as Aesop, Hector's Deli, Little Creatures, Market Lane Coffee and Nike.
 In 2019 Remy was invited to run an Industrial Design workshop on behalf of Nike Australia for the Nike Airmax Weekend Event.
 Remy has always had a strong passion for furniture design; Exhibiting two works at ‘Salone Satellite’ in Milan, 2016 as part of Melbourne Movement, Launchpad finalist, 2015 and Victorian Graduate Of The Year Award for Furniture Design, 2014.
 Throughout her career, Remy has acquired a unique variety of skills and an expertise in the fabrication of steel furniture both locally and internationally.

-• Csilla Csabai
+• Csilla Csabai FDIA

-Csilla is a Practice Manager and Technical Leader for Woods Bagot’s Perth studio.
+Csilla is a Practice Manager and Technical Design Leader for Woods Bagot’s Perth studio.
 With 39 years experience in the Design industry one of her goals is to educate, mentor and nurture the arising generations.
 Csilla's association with the DIA (Design Institute of Australia) dates back to the early days of her career.
 Over time, she has made significant contributions to the organisation, serving as Secretary and Awards Coordinator on the WA Council for multiple terms since 1998.
 Through her enduring involvement with the DIA, Csilla has come to appreciate the power of interdisciplinary collaboration and the vital role it plays in promoting excellence in design across various domains.
 She is actively involved in DIA initiatives, including her role on the GOTYA (Graduate of the Year Awards) jury, DIA mentoring, portfolio reviews, and participation in industry events.

-• Natalie Dufton
+• Natalie Dufton MDIA

 Natalie Dufton established her practice, Pony Design Co., in 2014, following a decade honing her craft in commercial interior design, styling, creative leadership as an industry educator.
 She leads an outstanding team in creating immersive and memorable environments, known for her resourceful, solutions-focused, and strategically large-scale thinking.
 Natalie’s lifelong love for design and strategic thinking began early, assisting her builder & engineer father on-site, drawing plans, and even creating towns from construction sand.
 For Natalie, being part of the design community is about embracing the journey of design transformation and cementing long-standing client and industry relationships while educating and supporting the next generation of designers.
 She prides herself on a collaborative approach, committed to transparency, and ensuring the process is always enjoyable.
 Many of Natalie's projects have been recognised in various Industry Awards such as the IDEA Awards, Eat Drink Design Awards, and the Australian Interior Design Awards.